Mostar: Austrian and Yugoslav period

 Austria-Hungary took control over Bosnia and Herzegovina in 1878 and ruled the region until the aftermath of World War I in 1918, when it became part of the State of Slovenes, Croats and Serbs and then Yugoslavia.
 During this period, Mostar was the main urban centre of Herzegovina.

-In 1881 the town became the seat of the Roman Catholic Diocese of Mostar-Duvno and in 1939, it became a part of the Banovina of Croatia.
-During World War II, Mostar was also annexed city in the Nazi German fascist puppet state, the Independent State of Croatia.
+In 1881, the town became the seat of the Roman Catholic Diocese of Mostar-Duvno and, in 1939, it became a part of the Banovina of Croatia.
+During World War II, Mostar was annexed into the Nazi German fascist puppet state, the Independent State of Croatia.

 During the period of Austro-Hungarian rule (1878–1918), Mostar's city council cooperated with the Austro-Hungarian administration to implement sweeping reforms in city planning: broad avenues and an urban grid were imposed on the western bank of the Neretva, and significant investments were made in infrastructure, communications and housing.
 City administrators like Mustafa Mujaga Komadina were central players in these transformations, which facilitated growth and linked the eastern and western banks of the city.
-Noteworthy examples of Austro-Hungarian architecture include the Municipality building, which was designed by the architect Josip Vancaš from Sarajevo, residential districts around the Rondo, and Gimnazija Mostar from 1902 designed by František Blažek.
+Noteworthy examples of Austro-Hungarian architecture include Hotel Neretva, the Municipality building, which was designed by the architect Josip Vancaš from Sarajevo, residential districts around the Rondo, and Gimnazija Mostar from 1902 designed by František Blažek.

 After World War II, Mostar developed industries producing plastics, tobacco, bauxite, wine, aircraft and aluminium.
 Several dams (Grabovica, Salakovac, Mostar) were built in the region to harness the hydroelectric power of the Neretva.
 The city was a major industrial and tourist center and prospered economically during the time of the Socialist Federal Republic of Yugoslavia.